[ Reference Info Index | Glossopedia ]

-Only one special tool is required for this project: a pin spanner to remove the nut that secures the proximal end of the filler assembly.
+Only one special tool is required for this project: a pin spanner to remove the nut that secures the forward end of the filler assembly.
 The wrench shown here was made from a paint can opener by bending the blade end straight with a pair of slip-joint pliers and grinding away the center of the blade to provide space for the threaded end of the filler’s nipple.
 A little of the outside edges also needs to be ground away so that the wrench will just slip easily into the pen’s barrel.
 Sand the ground edges to deburr them.

 Disassembly and Cleaning

 To prepare for disassembly, remove the blind cap and set it aside.
 Next, remove the section.
 The section screws into the barrel, and you will usually need gentle heat to soften the thread sealant.
 Heat the barrel adjacent to the section just until it’s not quite comfortable to touch with your lower lip, then use section pliers and a rubber gripper square (or two pairs of section pliers) in the normal way to unscrew the section.
 Set it aside, being careful not to break the hard rubber breather tube.